How the tech skills gap affects your business

 Retail.
 Education.
 Medical.
 Finance.
 Construction.
 Insurance.
 Businesses across all industries are finding new ways to utilise technology, data science and automation.
-They achieve great things with these tools, but it has also created a technology skills gap.
+They achieve great things with these tools, but it has also created a tech skills gap.
 If this gap is left unchecked, businesses will be forced to scrap projects integral to their growth plans.

 Thankfully, there are things you can do to future-proof your business.

-First, what is the technology skills gap?
+First, what is the tech skills gap?

 Simply put, the individuals entering the tech industry do not have the skills that modern companies require.
 There is a gap between what is being taught to them and what will be asked of them in a professional environment.

-Technology gap statistics
+Tech skills gap statistics